There are a number of tools available for styling UiBinder templates:

 Note that there's no requirement that the resource values used be CSS.
 Anything

-can be used this way.
+that can be created with GWT.create can be used this way.
 In the code fragment

 below, we access a text resource from the same client bundle:

-Note that we need to "invoke" the getText
+Note that we need to "invoke" the getText method by its name,

-part as implied.
+instead of treating the get part as implied.
 (As opposed to how

-attribute causes the widget's setText
+the text attribute causes the widget's setText method

 to be invoked in a widget tag.)